 Both the curved back and the rolled lip design of this swing are unique – neither competitor has anything like this.

-Here’s a drawing that shows the upgrades in the new version of this swing:
+Here’s a diagram showing the upgrades in the new version of this swing:

 At 12″ from side to side, this is also the widest of the three swings.

 This is helpful for parents.
-It makes it easier to get your child in and out, and also leaves room for snow pants.
+It makes it easier to get your child in and out without their shoes falling off, and also leaves room for bulky snow pants and a snow jacket.

 While There’s a lot I Like About this Outdoor Baby Swing, it’s not Perfect